mysociety/fixmystreet/training/staff.md

 * **you'll need your _email address_ and your _password_**

-Because your email address (and hence your account) is linked with the body you represent, FixMyStreet knows you're a staff user.
+Because your email address (and hence your account) is linked with the body you represent, MakeMyIsland knows you're a staff user.

 ## Basic problem report process